Days of Future Past: Video games

 Ultimate Marvel vs. Capcom 3 has a "Days of Future Past"-inspired stage serving as an alternative to the standard Metro City stage, with an "Apprehended"/"Slain" poster similar to the famous one, featuring characters from both Marvel and Capcom that starred in Marvel vs. Capcom 2: New Age of Heroes, but did not return for the Marvel vs. Capcom 3 games.
 Taking the place of the playable Wolverine is Mega Man.

 To coincide with the release of the film, GlitchSoft, a mobile app developer, released The Uncanny X-Men: Days of Future Past for iOS and Android devices.
 The game is a side-scrolling 2-D action adventure, with a storyline closer to the original comic book, than the one portrayed in the film.
 Initially players will be able to control Wolverine, and as they advance further in the game, they will be able to choose between Kitty Pryde, Colossus, Scarlet Witch and Cyclops, with Storm, Polaris and Magneto announced as additional characters, each one with different powers and abilities, which is upgradable as the player progress in the game, by obtaining experience points.

 The ending of the X-Men Origins: Wolverine video game is set in a not so distant future in which Wolverine (in an X-Men costume) breaks free from captivity by Bolivar Trask to discover Sentinels have taken over the world.

 Stern Pinball released "The Uncanny X-Men" in 2024.
 This pinball machine was designed by Jack Danger.
 The plot of the game follows the story line of Days of future past by having the player jump between time in past and future.
 There is a giant sentinel head in the game that's used as a bash toy to simulate battling the sentinel army.
 Artwork for the game was inspired by the designs of the X-Men animated series and recreated by artist Zombie Yetti.

 Novel

+A novel adaptation by Vicki Kamida was released in 1994 and published by Random House.

 A novelization of the comic version of "Days of Future Past" by Alex Irvine was released in May 2014 by Marvel Comics that tied into the release of the film, X-Men: Days of Future Past.
 It essentially follows the plot of the original comic storyline, but with two particular changes to the events set in the future: Magneto survives the escape of the Sentinel camp and hides until his powers are restored to the point that he can annihilate the remaining Sentinels, and Kitty is conscious in the body of her future self rather than remaining comatose until she is returned to her own time.
 A GraphicAudio dramatised adaptation based upon this novelisation was released in 2015.